RNSG 2432/2362 – Enhanced Concepts of Adult Health (HLC)

 • When: Each clinical instructor will give you a clinical schedule during the first few weeks of clinical.

 • The Clinical Focus and Evaluation Tool can be found on Blackboard.
-Be sure to review this document to understand that clinical objectives you will be required to meet.
+Be sure to review this document to understand the clinical objectives you will be required to meet.

 Recommendations for Success